lgorissen/k4d/lab 14/README.md

 ## 14.4 Yet another solution - an Ingress Service

 By now you should have the feeling that the options that are presented in this lab are getting better and better.
 You are right.
-Kubernetes also offers the so-called Ingress Service, which is not an actual Service but is sits in front of the Service.
+Kubernetes also offers the so-called Ingress Service, which is not an actual Service but it sits in front of the Service.
 The Ingress Service can do Layer 7 HTTP(S) load balancing: it routes based on host and path:

 ![Ingress Service](img/lab14-ingress-service.png)